gajulavenkatsai89/MittArv_Assignment/README.md

 **Pop-Up Handling**: The script assumes that any pop-up present can be closed.
 If the pop-up is different or additional handling is needed, you should adjust the script accordingly.

-**Logging**: The script uses Python's logging Python'so output information about its progress.
+**Logging**: The script uses Python's logging to output information about its progress.
 Could you check the terminal or command prompt for these log messages?

 **Here, otp_fetch.py and test.py files are extra files to fetch the OTP from the mail and update it in the registration form to create the registration form successfully.
-If you have any issues or need additional modifications, refer to the Selenium documentation or consult Python's official doPython'sion.
+If you have any issues or need additional modifications, please review the Selenium documentation or consult Python's official doPython'sion.